SeanBurford/arduino_leonardo_rpm/using_interval/README.md

 ### Summary

-Measures the RPM of a 3.3v signal on pin 12 by counting the number of revolutions during a shorter period and extrapolating to one minute.
+Measures the RPM of a 3.3v signal on pin 12 by measuring the time for a revolution.

 Displays the result on an Adafruit i2c 16x2 LCD and also outputs it on the USB/serial connection in a format suitable for the Arduino IDE plotter tool.